Jura17/dishdrop_app_projekt/README.md

 ## To Do / Further Potential 📝
+- Deployment for Android
+- Settings screen
 - User authentication (for ObjectBox Sync)
-- Deployment for Android
 - Light mode / dark mode toggle
 - Timer with stay-awake functionality (keeps screen on)
 - Group ingredients (e.g., ingredients for roast, ingredients for sauce, etc.)